Student Opportunities for Academic Research (SOAR)

 - If the student fails to complete the project successfully or fails to meet research obligations with a professor's project, and a final approval is denied by the student’s faculty mentor, the funds will be withdrawn and $1,000 will be charged to the student’s university account.

-SOAR recipients in Fall 2015 are required to submit a one-page research report signed by 12:00 pm on Wednesday, December 2nd, 2015.
+SOAR recipients in Spring 2016 are required to submit a one-page research report signed by 12:00 pm on Wednesday, April 27th, 2016.
 Failure to do so renders the student ineligible for SURF or SOAR funding for the following year, and the SOAR grant received will be rescinded.

 - Application form